FranciscoRaverta/SOpenSfM/README.md

-## This is OpenDroneMap's OpenSfM fork
+## This is SOpenSfM fork

-This fork is pretty close to upstream OpenSfM, but includes changes specific to ODM.
+This fork is a modification of the OpenSfM used by ODM, includes changes specific to ODM.
+We added the capacity to use semantic segmentation data to filter outliers.

 Please note that all such changes are released under the AGPLv3 license, not BSD.